Articles & Alerts

 Although New York has decoupled from the deferral of capital gain reinvestments and step up in basis provisions, it has not decoupled from all benefits of Opportunity Zone investments.
 New York has not decoupled from the provision that appreciated investments held for at least 10 years are nontaxable upon realization.
 The tax-free appreciation of gains has been viewed by many taxpayers as the most critical and beneficial Opportunity Zone provision.
 New York taxpayers should still consider this benefit when evaluating investments in Opportunity Zones.

 It is also important to note that the decoupling from the Opportunity Zone provisions only affects New York taxpayers, not the New York Opportunity Zones.
 For example, a California resident with a capital gain can reinvest the gain into a New York Opportunity Zone and take advantage of all the provisions at both the Federal and California level.

 These decoupling modifications do not apply to any gains New York taxpayers have previously invested into Opportunity Zones.
 In addition, taxpayers with 2020 capital gains will not be subject to the decoupling provisions, provided the gains are reinvested timely.

-Whether you are currently evaluating an investment into an Opportunity Zone or want to understand more about New York’s new legislation, please contact Jeff Bowden, Tax Principal ([email protected]), Kevin McHale, Tax Manager ([email protected]), or your Anchin Relationship Partner.
+Whether you are currently evaluating an investment into an Opportunity Zone or want to understand more about New York’s new legislation, please contact Jeff Bowden, Tax Principal ([email protected]), Kevin McHale, Senior Tax Manager ([email protected]), or your Anchin Relationship Partner.